 Unit-Based Market Share = (Company’s Units Sold / Total Market Units Sold) x 100

-For example, if a company sold 5,000 units of its product in a market with 20,000 total units sold, the unit-based market share would be (5,000 / 20,000) x 100 = 25%.
+For example, if a company sells 5,000 units in a market where 20,000 units are sold in total, the unit-based market share is (5,000 / 20,000) × 100 = 25%.
+Knowing how to calculate unit market share is critical in categories where volume signals demand, such as FMCG or hardware.

 beauty-trends